Gertrude's Secrets: Reception

-A review in the Journal of Learning Disabilities called Gertrude's Secretss puzzles "challenging and highly entertaining" for children.
-The game was also cited as an example of a learning tool that can help teach children basic classification skills.
+A review in the Journal of Learning Disabilities called the puzzles "challenging and highly entertaining" for children.
+The game was also cited as an example of a learning tool that can help children learn basic classification skills.
 Commodore Microcomputers stated that Gertrude's Secrets "is intuitive and easy for kids of all ages to understand".
 The magazine approved of its lack of "nerve-wracking time limits or invading aliens" and encouragement of "exploratory learning ... built on rock-solid educational principles".
 Leslie Eiser of Compute! commented that the game required involvement from a parent, being designed to challenge children in addition to teaching them.